baldFemale/pivotSimulation/README.md

     * Incorporate into existing business -> more relevant department / random / department with capacity redundancy
     * Independent
     * Directly supervised by CEO
+  * across time
+    * A similar perspective as Pentland 2020 ?